front door

 Yes, he’s given me permission to form a study group.

-She went off to mingle, though in reality also to get each of the group alone for a few minutes.
+She goes off to mingle, but with the major objective of getting each of the inner group alone for a few minutes.
 As the chimes of Big Ben rang out on the wireless, and the words of Auld Lang Syne faded, kisses are passed around, including, much to their surprise, the landlord and landlady.
-The future Prince and Princess, though trying to be restrained, actually broke the bounds of propriety, even for those days.
-No-one seemed to notice.
+The future Prince and Princess, though trying to be restrained, actually broke the bounds of propriety, even for those days heady days after The War, but no-one gave any sign of noticing.
 The King and Queen exchanged kisses that were slightly less chaste than circumstances dictated.
 Again, No-one seemed to notice.

 It’s agreed.
 I salute you, my King.

-Then Beltane would be good.
+Then Beltane would be good - very appropriate, in fact, if the folk-tales from round here are accurate. to be believed.
 The Crotona Fellowship will meet on the Saturday, we should do the ritual on Sunday night.
-That’ll give you time to arrange the choreography – and to initiate me.
+That'll give you time to arrange the choreography - and to initiate us.

 It is Beltane Eve 1933, and last night the Crotona Fellowship met.
 It was an exciting meeting, more powerful than ever as the group continues to bond together.
 The old girl knew that her experiences with her study group were improving her abilities in the Crotona Fellowship rites and in guided meditations, but she allowed herself a small pang of regret during the discussion and general merry-making afterwards.
 Tonight, however, six people meet together at her house and the time for regret is long past.
 The drawing room is again cleared of furniture and the rite is about to begin.

-The King weighs their advice and then instructs the Queen, who moves to take the chalice and kisses the young man, who rises, and lets his cloak fall to the floor.
-She holds the chalice to his lips and he drinks, then returns the favour, and afterwards visits each of the other directions in turn.
-He takes the final sip, then returns the chalice to the Queen and lights the candle.
-Then he moves to the centre and kisses the young woman, who rises as if from sleep and drops her own robe.
+The King weighs their advice and then instructs the Queen, who in turn commands the clairvoyant, who lifts the chalice and kisses the young man, who rises, and lets his cloak fall to the floor.
+She holds the chalice to his lips and he drinks, returns the favour, and then visits each of the directions in turn.
+He takes the final sip, then places the chalice in front of the Queen.
+The clairvoyant lights the candle.
+Then the young man to the centre and kisses the young woman, who rises as if from sleep and drops her own robe.
 Naked, they embrace, make their responses to questioning from the Queen and finally leave the room.
-They climb the stairs together: it is Beltane and tonight the horse-whisperer will occupy the fifth bedroom.
+They climb the stairs together: it is Beltane and tonight the horse-whisperer and the clairvoyant will occupy the fifth bedroom, where the young woman slept last time.

 Downstairs, there is a barely suppressed urge to applaud, the happy tension adding to the already almost visible power as the rite continues.
-The King thanks the Queen, the Lord of the Goblins and the Lady of the Undines.
-Through their combined powers the dragon is gone, and soon, very soon, the Prince and Princess will complete the curing of the world , supported by the less explicit end of the rite downstairs.
+The King thanks the Queen and the others in turn.
+Through their combined powers the spell is broken, and soon, very soon, the Prince and Princess will complete the curing of the world, supported by the less explicit end of the rite downstairs.
 As above, so below.
-At the end of the rite, the remaining four retire to the dining room, where the customary biscuits are accompanied by a bottle of Champagne, on ice.
+At the end of the rite, the remaining five retire to the dining room, where the customary biscuits are accompanied by a bottle of Champagne, on ice.
 There are smiles and kisses all round.
 Upstairs, there is no need of champagne.

 It is 1934, and in Liverpool a morose Gerald Sullivan is half-way down his second pint of bitter in a bar round the corner from the printing shop as his confidant arrives, carrying his own pint to the table.